Bookworm Trust

 You will need to be able to understand and have basic conversations in English.
 We will be able to support conversations in Konkani, Hindi and Marathi.

-You will need to attend the hour-long monthly session.
-In addition, you will need around 2 days every month to engage with the material that is shared for your library calendar planning and the 1:1 mentoring for your sessions.
+You will need to attend the 90 minute monthly sessions.
+In addition, you will need around 2 days every month to engage with the material that is shared for your library calendar planning and one hour monthly for optional reading circles.

 Yes, you could apply.
 However, it is best suited for those who have continuous engagement with children, because session plans shared need to be tried out and explored.